Terms of Service

 3. Critical Commons Accounts

-B. If you are logged in as an Advanced User, you may upload curriculum items to Critical Commons, including text, audio, and video clips.
+B. If you are logged in as an Advanced User, you may upload transformative Content to Critical Commons, including text, audio, images, and video clips.

-C. In addition, Advanced Users are allowed to download curricular materials from the Critical Commons website, including text, audio, and video materials.
+C. In addition, Advanced Users are allowed to download transformative Content from the Critical Commons website, including text, audio, images, and video materials.

-D. In order to access some of the features of the Website, including uploading content and downloading video clips, you will have to create a Critical Commons account.
+E. When creating either a Basic or Advanced User account, you must provide accurate and complete information.
 You are solely responsible for the activity that occurs on your account, and you must keep your account password secure.
 You must notify Critical Commons administration immediately of any breach of security or unauthorized use of your account.

 4. General Use of the Website - Permission and Restrictions

-A. You may access the Critical Commons Website to view video, textual, and audio materials posted within a curricular context without the need of an account.
+A. You may access the Critical Commons Website to view and embed video, textual, image and audio materials posted within a transformative context without the need of an account.

 B. You agree not to alter or modify any part of the Website or use unauthorized technology such as third party video extractors or account hacking devices, to download or extract the content on the Website.